Paul Procter

 6. Entomology, what should we know.

 I put a huge emphasis on the understanding of bugs.
-It’s not so much to impress others with Latin names and the like, but to have a grasp on the fundamentals of what is occurring and what might be about to happen.
-Personally, I’ve taken this to another level purely because of my interests in trout fodder and growing conservation concerns in an ever deteriorating environment.
+It’s not so much to impress others with Latin names and the likes, but to have an understanding of what is occurring and what might happen on your stream any time soon.
+On a personal basis, this has been taken to another level by me, purely because of my interests in trout food and of course, conservation in an ever deteriorating environment.

-Basic entomology need be no more than recognising that trout are taking a particular fly at a specific stage.
-Hell, you don’t even have to identify them.
-As far as fish are concerned, it might be a wee olive jobbie that’s easily intercepted at the surface.
-Simply put, ‘entomology’ can be dressed up as observation.
-To that end, make a point of checking cobwebs in hedgerows, gateways, or nearby bridges during your short stroll to the river.
-These provide clues to help us make more informed fly choices once we reach the water’s edge.
+Basic Entomology need be no more than recognising trout are taking a particular fly at a specific stage.
+Hell, you don’t even have to identify them, after all, as far as fish are concerned, it’s might be a wee olive jobbie that’s easily intercepted at the surface.
+Simply put then “Entomology” can be dressed up as observation.
+To that end, make a point of checking cobwebs in hedgerows, gateways an on any bridges (see photo below) during your short stroll to the river as these provide clues before to help us make an informed choice of fly once we reach the water’s edge.

 flies in web.JPG